johnson82nguyen/BattleShip/README.md

 First off, make sure you have Java downloaded onto your computer.
-Make sure you go to his site below and downloaded Java
+Make sure you go to his site below and download the right Java files for your OS

 ```bash
 https://www.java.com/en/download/